-However, in the field study 159 factories were traced from the original list.
+However, in the field study, 159 factories were traced from the original list.
 Enumerators could only get data from 95 factories, as the other factories were not found in their respective addresses and some of the factory addresses given were incorrect (Table 1).
-A file was created listing the name of the factories and which numerator went to get data from them and which factories were not found in their respective addresses.
-This process ensured that the factories whose questionnaires were not filled had been investigated to validate the findings.
+A file was created listing the names and address of the factories from where enumerators sought to obtain data, and factories which were not found in their respective addresses.

 Once the data of all the factories were entered in the computing system, the data analysis process started.
 Based on the newspaper reports, it was clear that the garment factories which had been closed had specific characteristics.
-Hence, first the study analysed the state of the factories; whether they are close or still operating, what is the location of these factories and in what sort of buildings they operate their business.
-The next phase of analysis listed all the reasons of closure mentioned by the interviewees.
-They were then short listed in 15 broad categories.
+Hence, first the study ascertained the state of the factories whether they were closed down or were still operating, and then obtained information about what was the location of these factories and in what sort of buildings they operated their business.
+The next phase of analysis was to list the reasons of closure mentioned by the interviewees.
+They were then listed under 15 broad categories.
 Based on the responses and literature review they were again separated in three specified categories as 1) Economic Issues, 2) Managerial Issues and 3) Other Issues.

-After that the study found out when these factories were closed and was these closed factories had been examined by Accord/Alliance/BUET inspectors.
-Finally, the labour numbers, working hours and implementation of the new minimum wage of labours were compared with the closing reasons to identify whether there is a relation between the closure and labour condition.
-Therefore, this study rigorously explored the nature and the condition of the surveyed factories and also the reasons of closing to explore this recent situation in the apparel industry
+After that the study found out when these factories were closed and whether these closed factories were examined by Accord/Alliance/BUET inspectors.
+Finally, the labour numbers, working hours and implementation of the new minimum wage of labours were recorded to identify whether there was a relation between the closure and labour condition.
+This study thus rigorously examined the nature and the condition of the surveyed factories and also identified the reasons for closing down operating units in the apparel industry